Sign In Register

 Is Princeton a Good Place to Live?

-Based on current data, Princeton receives an overall livability score of 4.2 out of 5.0, earning a grade of A. Key strengths include low unemployment, a highly educated population, affordable housing, a low poverty rate.
-Princeton stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Princeton receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, a highly educated population, affordable housing, abundant sunshine.
+Princeton has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs